 Australian shepherds can be successfully trained for service because of their intelligence, dedication, and herding behavior.
-As service dogs, Australian shepherds can guide, search and rescue, or provide mobility, therapy and comfort assistance to children and adults.
+As service dogs, Australian shepherds can guide, search and rescue, or provide mobility, therapy, and comfort assistance to children and adults.

-Ever popular with ranch owners and farmers because of their herding behavior, the dedication and working nature of Australian shepherds can also make for an efficient service dog.
 With rewards for good behavior, your Aussie could end up being a brilliantly trained service dog and companion for years.
 Read on to learn about how Australian Shepherds can become service dogs.

 Can Australian Shepherds Be Good Service Dogs?